natakamm/eCommerce-API/README.md

 The backend of the e-commerce application follows an MVC (Model-View-Controller) pattern using Node.js, MongoDB, and Mongoose.
 It supports essential functionalities for managing users, products, categories, and orders, all of which reference each other to maintain consistency across the application.

 ### Features
-- PostgreSQL database with Sequelize models
-- Body validation with JOI
 - Adhere to the following directory structure

 ```